 Buy from a trusted website

-SoftwareKeep is a company that specializes in selling legitimate software at the lowest prices possible.
+SoftwareKeep specializes in selling legitimate software at the lowest prices possible.
 We work with other companies like Microsoft to bring you the best possible price with legitimate software and licenses.

 However, our pricing isn’t just “too good-to-be true".
 We’re a trusted Microsoft partner — we can sell Microsoft Office products and other software at a good price, but never suspiciously low like bootleg apps and scammers.

 Do you need a reliable software company with honest business practices?
 You can trust us.
-We are the Microsoft Certified Partner and BBB Accredited Business that cares about bringing our customers satisfaction on their products they need.
+We are the Microsoft Certified Partner and BBB Accredited Business that cares about bringing our customers satisfaction with the products they need.